eujiaxin/boe/HowToRun.md

 source .\env\bin\activate     # for linux
 ```

-Install all the required dependencies for the project
+Update `pip` to the latest version
 ```
 pip install -r requirement.txt
 ```

-Populate the database with course requirements for C2001 for testing purposes.
+Install all the required dependencies for the project
 ```
-python manage.py runscript populate_reqs
+pip install --upgrade pip
 ```

 Check for any required database migrations.